AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/facebook-ads.md

 You did your research, you created your ads, you launched your campaign on [!DNL Facebook].
 Now it is time to analyze your ad spend data and see if your money is being spent effectively.
 Using your ad spend data, you can [measure campaign ROI by marrying your advertising cost and the customer lifetime value (CLV)](../../../data-analyst/analysis/roi-ad-camp.md) of users acquired from your campaigns.

-Connecting your Facebook ad data to [!DNL Commerce Intelligence] is a simple three-step process:
+Connecting your [!DNL Facebook Ad] data to [!DNL Commerce Intelligence] is a simple three-step process:

 1. [Add [!DNL Facebook] as a data source in [!DNL Commerce Intelligence]](#stepone)
 1. [Allow [!DNL Commerce Intelligence] access to your [!DNL Facebook Ads] data](#steptwo)